-Product Version: You state the product/module in which you found the bug and version
+Product Version: You state the product/module in which you found the bug and the version

 Component: The components of the product where the bug was found.
-You state all the Operating System where bug was found e.g Windows, Linux, etc. You state the Platform as well e.g MAC, PC, etc
+You state all the Operating Systems where the bug was found e.g Windows, Linux, etc. You state the Platform as well e.g MAC, PC, etc

-Priority: Priority is often titled from range P1 to P5.
-P1 means ‘fix the bug quickly’ and P5 means ‘fix it when you have time’
+Priority: Priority is often titled from the range P1 to P5.
+P1 means ‘fix the bug quickly’ and P5 means ‘fix it when you have time

-Severity: Is the level of defect which may be blocker, critical, major, minor, trivial, enhancement.
+Severity: This is the level of defect which may be blocker, critical, major, minor, trivial, or enhancement.

 Status: Whether it’s a new bug, fixed, verified, etc

-Assign To: Attach the email the developer if you know who is responsible for the software.
+Assign To: Attach the email to the developer if you know who is responsible for the software.

 URL: URL of the page where the actual bugs occur.

-Summary: The summary of the bug report is in 60 words.
+Summary: The summary of the bug report is 60 words.

-Description: This where you state and describe the bug, and the type if need be.
+Description: This is where you state and describe the bug, and the type if need be.

 Tools for Bug Reporting

-Among the tools that will be mentioned all this post include but tracking tools, project management tools, coding integrations tool.
-Few of the tools you can for bug reports include Bugzilla, Bugherd, JIRA, Marker, Stryka, BugHost, Sitter, Unfuddle and many more others.
+Among the tools that will be mentioned all this post include tracking tools, project management tools, and coding integrations tools.
+A few of the tools you can for bug reports include Bugzilla, Bugherd, JIRA, Marker, Stryka, BugHost, Sitter, Unfuddle, and many others.
 All these tools provide an interface that entertains a wide range of tech enthusiasts to make a bug report.

-In this article, we just describe how software testers can improve their bugs reporting so follow these guidelines to keep your bug reports well-formatted.
-If you want to discuss anything more, You can talk to software testing experts
+In this article, we just describe how software testers can improve their bug reporting so follow these guidelines to keep your bug reports well-formatted.
+If you want to discuss anything more, You can Hire QA or software testers.